BlockchainNL/grain-of-salt/README.md

 ## Running / Development

 * `ganache-cli`
+* `truffle compile && truffle migrate --reset`
-* open a new terminal and in the project root, run `ember serve`
+* Open a new terminal and in the project root, run `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

 ### Code Generators